Code-Institute-Submissions/DennisSchenkel-PP1/README.md

 - Alt-Attributes added to all media content.
 - Aria-Labels added to all links and navigation icons.

-Do to not beeing good enough in terms of accessibility, a feature for zooming into images was dismissed for now.
+Duo to not beeing good enough in terms of accessibility, a feature for zooming into images was dismissed for now.

 ## Technologies used